-028225 Issues in Education: Local and Global Contexts6cp; 1hpw (lecture online), 2hpw (tutorial); availability: exchange and study abroad students with faculty approval
+028225 Issues in Education: Local and Global Contexts6cp; 1.5hpw (self-directed study, artefact creation & reading, online), 1.5hpw (tutorial, online via zoom); availability: exchange and study abroad students with faculty approval

 There are course requisites for this subject.
 See access conditions.